yewstack/yew/docs/concepts/function-components.md

 that receives props and determines what should be rendered by returning `Html`.
 Basically, it's a component that's been reduced to just the `view` method.
 On its own that would be quite limiting because you can only create pure components, but that's where Hooks come in.
-Hooks allow function components to maintain their own internal state and other Yew features without needing to manually implement the `Component` trait.
+Hooks allow function components to maintain their own internal state and use other Yew features without needing to manually implement the `Component` trait.

 ## Creating function components